Map of Homeownership in Every U.S. County

-This is an interactive map of Homeownership Percentage by U.S. county.
+This is an interactive map of Homeownership Percentage in each U.S. county.
 Yellow shades represent fewer homeowners.
 Purple-Blue shades represent higher homeownership percentages.
-Hover over the map to see the county, state, number of homeowners and percentages.
+Hover over the map to see the county, state, number of homeowners, and percentages.
 Zoom in for more detail.
 Scroll down for more information.

 Percentage of Homeownership